alephium/www/src/content/homepage.md

         newTab: true
   vmsSection:
     title: Its own Virtual Machine & Programming Language.
-    description: Alephium enhances developer experience and security with its Virtual Machine, SDK, and performance-optimized programming language.
+    description: "Alephium enhances developer experience and security with its Virtual Machine, SDK, and performance-optimized programming language.
 Its MEV-aware design and built-in security measures eliminate common attack vectors, such as reentrancy attacks, unlimited authorization and flash loans.
-Alephium allows devs to focus on what matters and pioneers entirely new possibilities for smart contracts, dApps and tokens.
+Alephium allows devs to focus on what matters and pioneers entirely new possibilities for smart contracts, dApps and tokens."
     links:
       - text: More details
 numbersSection: